London Visit - The London Eye, March 2002 - page 1

 |

 Up Up and Away!
-We can see the queue below, stretching the length
+We could see the queue below, stretching the

-of County Hall and Jubilee Gardens.
-We were about a quarter of
+length of County Hall and Jubilee Gardens.
+We were about a

 |